mashebang/lerolero-api/README.md

 ## instalation

-after cloning repo run this on root dir:
+after cloning this repo, run the following command on the root dir:

 ```bash
 yarn install
 ```

-and run with:
+and run the web server with:

 ```bash
 yarn start